dholab/2025-github-website-demo/README.md

 ```

 </div>

+(Note that more dependencies may be added elsewhere in the project, so it’s possible the `pyproject.toml` file won’t have quite the same dependency listing at the time you read this.)

 As you can see, we now have our dependencies locked with precise versions, which means our environment will be reproducible.